AdobeDocs/dynamic-media-classic.en/help/using/administration-setup.md

 Typically, Adobe Dynamic Media Classic configures the first set of companies and assigns a Company Administrator.
 The Company Administrator then sets up and administers Adobe Dynamic Media Classic users.

 Adobe Dynamic Media Classic supports several user roles.
-These roles can access companies set up for the Adobe Dynamic Media Classic:
+These roles can access companies set up for Adobe Dynamic Media Classic:

 <!-- **Adobe Dynamic Media Classic Administrator** Can view and administer all features in Adobe Dynamic Media Classic, as well as set up companies and add administrators and users. -->